COMPUTER ART

 "The Unexplained" (1970) — main-title animation sequence for Encyclopedia Britannica Special by Lee Mendelson Productions for NBC and colorcast on April 3, 1970.

-"Computer Generated Ballet" (2D version), "Hypercube Computer Animation," and "Basilar Membrane" are available at YouTube under "computerartist".
+"Computer Generated Ballet" (2D version), "Hypercube Computer Animation," and "Basilar Membrane" are available at YouTube by "computerartist".

 Shows (1965-1975) :

-Howard Wise Gallery, New York City: 1965 (with Bela Julesz) "Computer-Generated Pictures" (early USA digital computer art exhibit).
+Howard Wise Gallery, New York City: April 8 to April 24, 1965 (with Bela Julesz) "Computer-Generated Pictures" (early USA digital computer art exhibit).

-Fall Joint Computer Conference, Las Vegas: 1965 (with Vaughn Mason's analogue computer art) "Computer-Art Exhibit."
+Fall Joint Computer Conference, Las Vegas: November 30 to December 1, 1965 (with Vaughn Mason's analogue computer art) "Computer-Art Exhibit."

 Galarie im Hause Behr, Stuttgart, Germany: 1967 "Computergrafik" (organized by M. Krampen).